-So I tried several HRV devices/applications and tools and they all seemed to show the same result.
+I even tried several different HRV devices/applications and tools, but they all seemed to show the same result.
 I was desperate for a deeper understanding of what was going on.

 So why is this so important?
-Well I am a serious AG athlete.
-Last year I raced in the 70.3 Ironman World Championships and I train about 13 hrs a week, I am serious about my sport.
+Well, I am a serious AG athlete.
+Last year, I raced in the 70.3 Ironman World Championships.
+I train about 13 hours a week – I am serious about my sport.
 This was important to me.
 I also feel that recovery is one of the key pillars of health and fitness.

-The last thing I want to do is cause further stress to my body that would impact my ability to recover, ie doing a solid training session when not fully recovered.
-I started looking at a system for biometrics that to me appeared to be more focused on HRV than simple fitness tracking, it also provided the ability to do a 2 minute biometric scan.
+The last thing I want to do is cause further stress to my body that would impact my ability to recover, i.e. doing a solid training session when not fully recovered.
+I started looking at a system for biometrics that appeared to be more focused on HRV than simple fitness tracking.
+It also provided the ability to do a 2-minute biometric scan.
 I decided to give this a trial.
-It is called a biostrap.

-I had been hearing a lot about the fact that nocturnal HRV reading for elite athletes could be not effective due to a phenomenon called “parasympathetic saturation”
+I had been hearing a lot about the fact that nocturnal HRV readings for elite athletes weren’t effective due to a phenomenon called “parasympathetic saturation”.

-My understanding is that this has been reported in high level ultra-marathoners, triathletes and endurance athletes that are more susceptible to it in the supine position simply because you’re in a more rested or relaxed state where our heart is not being challenged to overcome gravity, to pump blood upwards and so forth.
-When you already have a very low RHR lying down makes it even worse.
+My understanding is that this has been reported in high-level ultra-marathoners, triathletes, and endurance athletes, who are more susceptible to it in the supine position simply because they’re in a more rested or relaxed state where the heart is not being challenged to overcome gravity, pump blood upward, and so forth.
+When you already have a very low RHR, lying down makes it even worse.

 Andrew is a highly qualified practitioner in this field and writes fantastic content around biometrics.
 Flatt explains in more detail:

-So after reading all of this one morning before training I decided to conduct a Sitting biometric scan.
+So after reading all this one morning before training, I decided to conduct a sitting biometric scan.

-Yes, this is me 36-41 RHR.
-I got excited maybe I found the reason why my Nocturnal HRV was so low.
+Yes, this is me, with a 36-41 RHR.
+I got excited – maybe I had found the reason why my nocturnal HRV was so low.
 He further explains:

-Endurance athletes and athletes with low resting heart rates (yes that’s me) are probably better off measuring HRV in a standing position.
-We understand that when an elite athlete has a very low RHR then they are likely to in a state of parasympathetic saturation.
+Endurance athletes and athletes with low resting heart rates (yes, that’s me) are probably better off measuring HRV in a standing position.
+We understand that when elite athlete has a very low RHR, they are more likely to be in a state of parasympathetic saturation.
 Andrew Flatt Explains this as follows:

 Goldberger, J. J., Challapalli, S., Tung, R., Parker, M. A., & Kadish, A. H. (2001).
 Relationship of heart rate variability to parasympathetic effect.
 Circulation, 103(15), 1977-1983. http://circ.ahajournals.org/content/103/15/1977.full.html